DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

 ## Starting another render pass [^1]
  There are some unique situations were we may have a second render immediately after Birth/Mount.
 This is not a common situation and generally occurs when we have to change our current state based on the Native UI Layout.
 This could be calculating dynamic row height or column widths in a data table.
 It could be having to re-position the component's children based on how they are sized the first time.

  If you require this kind of functionality, you have the ability to call `this.setState()` or `forceUpdate()` in your `componentDidMount()`.
-If you change state or force an update (more on this feature later), your component will begin another render pass and enter the [Growth/Update Phase](../growth_update_indepth.md).
+If you change state or force an update (more on this feature later), your Component will begin another render pass and enter the [Growth/Update Phase](../growth_update_indepth.md).
 Because `componentDidMount()` is a called only once, we don't have to worry about this method causing an infinite loop.
 But, this process can lead to issues down the road if you do not take the time to walk through all the potential ramifications of multiple renders.

 ***Up Next:*** [Growth/Update Phase In-Depth](../growth_update_indepth.md)